Bulldogs, Spartans earn top-five finishes in relays

 NIKOS FRAZIER

-Durant's Charlie Huesmann hands the baton to Nolan DeLong as they compete in the 2a boys 4x200 meter relay during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Durant's Charlie Huesmann hands the baton to Nolan DeLong as they compete in the 2A boys 800 relay during day two of the Iowa state track and field meet Friday at Drake Stadium in Des Moines.

 NIKOS FRAZIER